Autumn/Winter 2019/2020 interactive primary school menus

 - It is prepared fresh daily by trained staff

-- The Sandwich Platter saves parents the chore of making a pack lunch
+- The Sandwich option saves parents the chore of making a pack lunch

 In addition to a Main course other important features include:

-- Fresh made soup is available at least once a week
+- Fresh made soup is available 3 days a week

 - Baked potatoes with a filling are available daily

-- At least on vegetarian option is always on offer
+- At least one vegetarian option is always on offer

 - A selection of breads are included as part of a lunch meal